Top 12 Venture Capital Firms in Washington

 7. Paladin Capital Group

-Investment Stages: Early Stage Venture, Late Stage Venture, Private Equity
+Investment stages: Early Stage Venture, Late Stage Venture, Private Equity

-Industries of Focus: Finance, Financial Services, Technology
+Industries of focus: Technology, Finance, Financial Services

 Founded: 2001

-Portfolio Size: 176 investments
+Portfolio size: 176 investments

 You can refer to their website here.